tabad/fusioninventory-agent-windows-installer/Readme.txt

    An important thing to take into account is that, probably, these new releases require new, or simply different, Perl modules.
-Whether it is so, you should build a new Strawberry Perl Package for FusionInventory-Agent.
-But before to do that, you should carry out two actions; a) to increase the package build identi- fier and b) to update the list of required and recommended Perl modules.
+Whether it is so, you should build a new Strawberry Perl Portable Edition Package for FusionInventory Agent.
+But before to do that, you should carry out two actions; a) to increase the package build identifier and b) to update the list of required and recommended Perl modules.

    To do the first one is easy, you only need to edit the '.\Perl\Script\load- -perl-environment' and to increment it in a unit.